 Topic Background: Humans dynamically process information, which affects what we perceive, how we interpret and evaluate it, and our decision making process.
 Thus, to effectively identify, reveal, and communicate the value of expert evidence to the court one needs to take into account the role of the human mind and cognitive factors.
 Research has well established that honest, competent and hardworking experts do not always provide impartial evidence.
-It has been clearly demonstrated that in real casework and investigations experts’ perceptions and judgements are affected by many different types of psychological contaminants, unconsciously introduced by the workings of humans’ cognitive system, features of the job and/or the role of being an expert witness for the court.
+It has been clearly demonstrated that in real casework and investigations, experts’ perceptions and judgements are affected by many different types of psychological contaminants, unconsciously introduced by the workings of humans’ cognitive system, features of the job and/or the role of being an expert witness for the court.
 Research and casework have shown that such cognitive biases can even impact the best of scientific evidence, such as forensic fingerprinting and DNA.

 Factors that limit the objectivity of an expert’s decisions are well documented in the literature on human cognition and law.
-However, there is a paucity in legal training regarding how legal professionals may effectively approach and advise their experts to minimize bias, as well as, communicate the issue of expert bias in court.
-It is precisely this lack of training regarding how one should reveal and communicate the limitations and biases of experts that this course was designed to addresses.
+However, there is a paucity in legal training regarding how legal professionals may effectively approach and advise their experts in order to minimize bias, as well as to communicate the issue of expert bias in court.
+It is precisely this lack of training regarding how one should reveal and communicate the limitations and biases of experts that this course was designed to address.
 This engaging and interactive course will teach legal professionals how to demonstrate to the court the “best practice” methods that they employed to mitigate biased decisions from their own experts and expose sources of bias in opposing counsel’s experts.